IanTerHaar/EcoGrow/userManual.md

 }
 ?>
 ```
+Replace your_servername, your_username, your_password, and your_dbname with the actual database details.

 ## Conclusion
 Thank you for using EcoGrow!
 Our platform is designed to provide a seamless and efficient way for consumers to access fresh, locally sourced produce while supporting local farmers.
 By connecting directly with farmers, you are contributing to a more sustainable and eco-friendly food supply chain.
 We hope this user manual helps you navigate the EcoGrow platform effectively.